-22. MICRO CREDIT ACT, 2021
+22. MICROCREDIT ACT, 2021

-The Microcredit Act ('the Act') was passed in January 2021, with the aim of licensing and regulating microcredit institutions (MCIs) that provide financing to individuals as well as, micro, small and medium sized enterprises.
-The Act became effective on July 30, 2022, and makes provision for certain sanctions to be applied in the event of breaches or noncompliance.
-In accordance with section 64 of the Act, a person who, at the commencement date (July 30, 2021) is operating a business which falls within the criteria set out in the Act for a microcredit institution or for the offering of a microcredit service, shall, within twelve months from the commencement date.
+The Microcredit Act ('the Act') was passed in January 2021, with the aim of licencing and regulating microcredit institutions (MCIs) that provide financing to individuals as well as, micro, small and medium sized enterprises.

+The Act became effective on July 30, 2021, and makes provision for certain sanctions to be applied in the event of breaches or non-compliance.
+In accordance with section 64 of the Act, a person who, at the commencement date is operating a business which falls within the criteria set out in the Act for a microcredit institution or for the offering of a microcredit service, shall, within twelve months from the commencement date comply with the provisions of this Act and apply to the Supervisor (Bank of Jamaica) for a licence to continue business as a microcredit institution; or cease to carry out such business.